rtp-aws/devpost_aws_disaster_response/captainslog.md

 iterate clean in all the dirs from top of tree.
 I also want to be able to push to git no matter which dir I'm working in.

+It took me awhile.
+I actually learned a few things.
+This is a very clean implementation of a nested makefile.
+I'll be honest, I used to do the for loop trick.
+I made a SO post since I liked the mad-scientist post [here](https://stackoverflow.com/questions/17834582/run-make-in-each-subdirectory/70715518#70715518)

 ### python
 Started the python setup, but noticed I have a problem on the laptop where